 Advanced Engineering Applications Magnet

-Engineering Magnet Virtual Open House
+Engineering Magnet Open House

 PLTW Distinguished School 2019-2020

 The Advanced Engineering Applications (AEA) Magnet includes an introduction and thorough exploration of the broad spectrum of traditional engineering fields as well as the emerging disciplines in the physical, social, and biological sciences.
 The new face of engineering requires verbal and written communication skills in addition to an in-depth understanding of complex mathematics and science concepts.
 Interdisciplinary projects and lessons drive the curriculum to stimulate student interest and involvement.
-Lessons engage students by using teamwork, problem solving, and the day-to-day practice of the scientific method, which is practiced by engineers everyday.
+Lessons engage students by using teamwork, problem solving, and the day-to-day practice of the scientific method, which is practiced by engineers every day.

 The AEA program is strongly grounded in mathematics and the physical sciences that may lead to students earning college credit for advanced studies while in high school.
 Emphasis will also be placed upon the humanities and social sciences to help develop judgment and curiosity among students.
 In addition, students will have an opportunity to enroll in three Embry Riddle Aeronautical University College of Engineering Dual Enrollment courses in their junior and senior years.
 AEA students follow a college-preparatory curriculum beginning in Grade 9.
 Magnet students are encouraged to enroll in as many Advanced Placement (AP) courses as possible during their high school career to include: AP Chemistry, AP Physics, and AP Calculus.
 The AEA students are very competitive in the college admissions process.
 Students graduate with a plethora of recognized CTE industry certifications including but not limited to: